EmbySupport/Emby.Docs/Library-Setup.md

+---
+uid: Library-Setup
+title: Library Setup
+legacyUrl: /support/solutions/articles/44001159319-library-setup
+---

 Setting up the library is handled within the startup wizard and also within the server dashboard, located by clicking on the **Library** tab.

 ### Prepare Your Media

 It's important to first prepare your media.
-See other sections of the wiki for more information:
+See other sections of the documentation for more information:

 * [Movie naming](Movie-naming)
 * [TV naming](TV-naming)